EqualityAI/EqualityML/CONTRIBUTING.md

    ```

 4. Make sure to update, or add to the tests when appropriate.
 Patches and
    features will not be accepted without tests.
-Run `npm test` to check that
+Run `pytest tests` to check that
    all tests pass after you've made changes.
 Look for a `Testing` section in
    the project’s README for more information.